FredrikBakken/pac4j-examples/README.md

-# pac4j-examples
+# pac4j Security with Spark Java
-Sandbox testing and examples of the pac4j security framework for Java
+A repository for performing sandbox testing of the pac4j security framework for Java.

+## Requirements
+The project requires that `Docker` is installed to be executed.